Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Abstract

 \section{Abstract}

-Existing equivariant neural networks for continuous groups require discretization or group representations.
-All these approaches require detailed knowledge of the group parametrization and cannot learn entirely new symmetries.
-We propose to work with the Lie algebra (infinitesimal generators) instead of the Lie group.
-Our model, the Lie algebra convolutional network (L-conv) can learn potential symmetries and does not require discretization of the group.
-We show that L-conv can serve as a building block to construct any group equivariant architecture.
-We discuss how CNNs and Graph Convolutional Networks are related to and can be expressed as L-conv with appropriate groups.
-We also derive the MSE loss for a single L-conv layer and find a deep relation with Lagrangians used in physics, with some of the physics aiding in defining generalization and symmetries in the loss landscape.
-Conversely, L-conv could be used to propose more general equivariant ans\"atze for scientific machine learning.
+Existing equivariant neural networks require prior knowledge of the symmetry group and discretization for continuous groups.
+We propose to work with Lie algebras (infinitesimal generators) instead of Lie groups.
+Our model, the Lie algebra convolutional network (L-conv) can automatically discover symmetries and does not require discretization of the group.
+We show that L-conv can serve as a building block to construct \textit{any} group equivariant feedforward architecture.
+Both CNNs and Graph Convolutional Networks can be expressed as L-conv with appropriate groups.
+We discover direct connections between L-conv and physics: (1) group invariant loss generalizes field theory (2) Euler-Lagrange equation measures the robustness, and (3) equivariance leads to conservation laws and Noether current.
+These connections open up new avenues for designing more general equivariant networks and applying them to important problems in physical sciences. \footnote{Code: \href{https://github.com/nimadehmamy/L-conv-code}{github.com/nimadehmamy/L-conv-code} } \out{ L-conv also reveals striking connections between learning and physics: the loss for a single L-conv layer and find a deep relation with Lagrangians used in physics, with some of the physics aiding in defining generalization and symmetries in the loss landscape.
+Conversely, L-conv could be used to propose more general equivariant ans\"atze for scientific machine learning.}

 \out{ \nd{ Todo: \begin{enumerate} \item multilayer experiment \item closed under commutation (options: 1) doesn't matter experimentally; 2) take learned $L_i$ and express in terms of actual generators; 3) regularizers for small vectors) \item learn Hamiltonian dynamics for simple harmonic oscillator \end{enumerate}